Vicky McClure: Career

+Since 2022, McClure has starred in Trigger Point, an ITV series, as a bomb disposal expert in London.

+On 17 July 2025, McClure was featured as a singer on the Reverend and the Makers' single "Haircut".
+An official music video, directed by Nick Suchak, was released a day later.
+The single peaked at number 17 on the UK Singles Downloads Chart.

 Our Dementia Choir

-McClure formed the Our Dementia Choir in 2019, after her late grandmother’s diagnosis of Alzheimer’s taught her the healing power of music.
-McClure worked on a documentary to raise awareness of the disease, which culminated in a performance in front of 2,000 people at Nottingham’s Royal Concert Hall.
+McClure formed the Our Dementia Choir in 2019, after her late grandmother's diagnosis of Alzheimer’s taught her the "healing power" of music.
+McClure worked on a documentary to raise awareness of the disease, which culminated in a performance in front of 2,000 people at Nottingham's Royal Concert Hall.
 She revisited them in 2020, exploring how the pandemic had affected them.
-She is also an Alzheimer’s Society Ambassador as of 2018, and has taken part in the Alzheimer's Society Memory Walks for many years.
+She is also an Alzheimer's Society Ambassador as of 2018, and has taken part in the Alzheimer's Society Memory Walks for many years.

 In 2022, McClure made a further BBC documentary featuring other Dementia gatherings and musical support groups from elsewhere in the UK, and brought her own Dementia Choir to perform with Tom Grennan before 20,000 spectators at the Splendour Festival held in Nottingham's Wollaton Hall grounds.

+In October 2024, Evangelos Marinakis allocated to the choir a rehearsal and socialising space in the Robin Hood Suite at City Ground, Nottingham Forest football club's stadium.

+Dance events

+In 2024, McClure and husband Jonny organised daytime dance hall gatherings targeted at over-30s.
+Named Day Fever, the inaugural event was at Sheffield's City Hall, with DJs including Jon McClure and Jonny's daughter, Katie Owen.
+Other venues are scheduled including in McClure's hometown of Nottingham and Jonny's in Cardiff.
+The sudden popularity prompted another similar event independently promoted in Lincoln.

 Personal life

 McClure lives in Nottingham with Welsh director Jonny Owen.
 On 28 December 2017, they announced their engagement.
+They married on Friday 11 August 2023.

 In 2013, she opened the Hogarth Teenage Cancer Trust unit at Nottingham City Hospital, and has remained an avid supporter of the Teenage Cancer Trust since.

 McClure is close friends with Line of Duty stars Martin Compston, Adrian Dunbar, and writer Jed Mercurio.
 She has also remained close with her This is England co-stars, with many attending Thomas Turgoose's wedding in 2019.
 She is also friends with Perry Fitzpatrick, having worked with him on many projects over the last 20 years.

+McClure was appointed Member of the Order of the British Empire (MBE) in the 2023 Birthday Honours for services to drama and to charity.
+She received the award from King Charles on 12 December 2023 at the Windsor Castle investiture ceremony.